 The FM2 consultation timetable is as follows:

-• The Planning Inspectorate examined the application during Q1 2015 and made a recommendation to the Secretary of State for Energy and Climate Change in July 2015.
+• The Planning Inspectorate will then examine the application (expected Q1 2015) and make a recommendation to the Secretary of State for Energy and Climate Change.

-• On 28 October 2015, the Secretary of State for Energy and Climate Change granted planning consent.
+• We expect to receive a final decision from the Secretary of State for Energy and Climate Change during 2015.

 How many jobs will Multifuel at Ferrybridge create (in construction, operation and through third party suppliers)?